-Yet the public sphere in the Arab countries is not very organised.
 Strict media laws have hindered the formation of a vital civil society in the past decades.
 The rise of private-owned satellite television channels in the past 10 years has raised the hope that these new media will contribute to the evolving democratisation process, which is perceivably taking place throughout the Arab world.
 Considering the vital role of mass media in consolidated democracies, the question arises, what contribution mass media, especially television channels, can make to the democratisation process in the countries of the Middle East and Northern Africa (MENA States).
 Television is considered as a very capacious instrument in this process, because illiteracy is still very widespread, thus audiovisual media embody the most accessible source of information for large parts of the population.
-Especially satellite television is regarded as a possibly potential player in the democratisation process, because of its transnational range of broadcasting, which evades national media laws.

-Yet it is difficult to measure the impact of satellite television, because there is hardly any audience research covering data about viewing habits.
-Thus precise and capacious data is hardly available and the few statistics that exist cannot claim full validity and aren’t sufficient to confirm a comprehensive theory.
+Precise and capacious data about viewing habits is hardly available and the few statistics that exist cannot claim full validity and aren’t sufficient to confirm a comprehensive theory.
 As Kai HAFEZ, an expert in Arab media, put this problem: “Whereof is the function of the New Media in the context of political transformation to be measured?”
 Are there links between television programming and democratisation?
 What impact does satellite television in particular have on this process?
 To what extent and under what conditions can satellite television channels contribute to the democratisation process?
 Are media freedoms necessary prerequisites for a democratic transition or do these freedoms evolve during the democratisation process?
-These are the main questions which I am going to follow up in this essay.

 - Quote paper